Artistic Staff Bios

 Sandra Chinn, Artistic Advisor

-A native of Berkeley, California, she studied with Jane Stamps in Albany, California and received full scholarships at National Academy of Arts and Joffrey Ballet School.
-A New York Drama Desk Award nominee (“Best Featured Actress in a Musical”), she won praise as a “charismatic, expressive young star” for her various comedic dance portrayals in the Off Broadway production of Funny Feet (Stephen Holden, New York Times).
-As a company member of Dennis Wayne’s Dancers, Finis Jhung's Chamber Ballet USA, and American Ballet Comedy, she has toured extensively throughout the world.
-She has danced a diverse repertory from works of Petipa, Balanchine, Anthony Tudor, Michael Fokine, John Taras, Brian MacDonald, Norman Walker, Samuel Weber, Norbert Vesak, Bob Bowyer, and Kathryn Posin.
+A native of Berkeley, California, she studied with Jane Stamps in Albany, California and received full scholarships at National Academy of Arts, Joffrey Ballet School, and continued studies with Maggie Black.
+A New York Drama Desk Award nominee (“Best Featured Actress in a Musical”), she won praise as a “charismatic, expressive young star” (Stephen Holden, New York Times), for her various comedic dance portrayals in the Off-Broadway production of Funny Feet.
+In New York City, as a company member of Dennis Wayne’s Dancers, Finis Jhung's Chamber Ballet USA, and American Ballet Comedy, she has toured extensively throughout North America and Europe.

 Courtney Henry, School Director